-It’s about time to take a look at the stylish performances of an assortment of dancing monsters, villians, & spooks from tv and movies.
+It’s time to take a look at some stylish performances by dancing monsters, villians, and spooks from tv and movies.

-During the 1960s, unusual television families were popular.
+In the 1960s weird television families were popular.

 Based on a comic strip from the 1930s, The Addams Family ran on ABC from 1964-1966.
-Initially written by Charles (Chas) Addams for the New Yorker magazine, the comic strip chronicaled the lives of the mysterious Addams family.
+Initially written by Charles Addams for New Yorker magazine, the comic strip was about the lives of the mysterious Addams family.
 Gomez and Morticia were the parents of Wednesday and Pugsley.
-The household also included Uncle Fester, Grandmama, Thing, and manservant Lurch.
+Others in the household were Uncle Fester, Grandmama, Thing, and the manservant, Lurch.